Potential analysis: Risks

-Potential Analysis Tools
+Potential analysis tools

-Potential Analysis in Human resources uses numerous tools to examine a person's potential.
-On this occasion it is important to know that potential analysis' are always target-group specific and business-specific.
-Banks use other tools and selection criteria than an advertising agency.
+Potential analysis in the field of human resources examines a person's potential.
+It is target-group-specific and business-specific; banks and the advertising industry cannot use the same tools for potential analysis.

 Tests

 Tests are the simplest and most standardized procedures for potential evaluation.
 They are considered to be observer-neutral and objective.
-For this reason test is the most commonly used potential analysis tool.
-Tests can be distinguished into intelligence tests, performance tests and personality tests.
+For this reason, they are commonly used potential analysis tools.
+Tests can be distinguished into intelligence tests, performance tests, and personality tests.